Gallaudet University

 This course is for STM majors who are in their last year of the program.
 Students will produce two major products: (1) a grant proposal to a national or private agency and (2)interdisciplinary group project.
 In addition, students will discuss future career plans, examine contributions of different deaf scientists to science, and engage in discussions on science ethics and science literacy.

-Prerequisites: Permission of the instructor and senior standing
+Permission of the instructor and senior standing

-Elective mathematics courses 6 hours
+Elective mathematics courses 12 credits

 Choose from the following: